5/8/2025

 Analyst, UBS

 Fair enough.
-Actually, on the tariff, so the, you know, understand you expect to sort of be fully compensated for that, has that already, like what percent of that's already been negotiated, how much is still in progress that needs to be done?
+Just on the tariffs, I understand you expect to sort of be fully compensated for that.
+Has that already, like what percent of that's already been negotiated?
+How much is still in progress and needs to be done?

 speaker